blessedjasonmwanza/mojaloop-control-center/README.md

 **Set Reminders**: Schedule reminders to review and rotate your GitLab token by updating the **vault_gitlab_token** and **server_token** variables.

 **Deploy Job**: Execute the deploy job at least 30 days before the token's expiration.
 This will provide ample time to update your configurations and avoid any service interruptions.

+## Deploy Hub Environment
+To continue with the deployment of the Mojaloop Hub environment, please follow the detailed guidelines provided in the [Hub Deployment Documentation](https://github.com/ThitsaX/mojaloop-control-center/blob/main/hub-deployment.md).

+This guide provides a step-by-step approach to setting up the necessary infrastructure and configuring the components of the Mojaloop Hub.
+Ensure to follow the instructions carefully for a smooth and successful deployment.